EverSeenTOTOTO/eventloop-in-lua/README.md

   end}
   ```

-## Important Note
+## Important Notes

-You may write codes like this:
+1. You may write codes like this:

 ```lua
 async {function main() await ... end}
 main() -- will not work!
 ```

-The reason is that `async` is a wrapper function, and its parameter should be a coroutine function which cannot be executed directly.
-This is not the same as Javascript keyword `async`.
-In the case above, `main` function is more similar to `function* main() yield...` in Javascript.
+The reason is that `async` acts a wrapper function, taking a coroutine function as its parameter that cannot be directly executed..
+This differs from the `async` keyword in Javascript.
+In the provided case, the `main` function is more similar to a generator function `function* main() yield...` in Javascript.

 What you want is probably this: